 TERM DEFINITION Inhibitors An additive used to retard undesirable chemical action in product when added in small quantity.
-Inhibitors have solubility characteristics, and some are pH activated.
+Inhibitors have solubility characteristics and some are pH activated.
 Depending on the product, concentration levels of 50 - 250 ppm are desired residuals in the appropriate liquid phase.
 Not all inhibitors work to inhibit corrosion at all times.
 A chemical that is effective in one situation, may not work well in another situation or environment.
 Corrosion inhibitors can be broken down into a few main groups 1) Those that work by coating the surface with many layers, forming a barrier.
 2) Those that chemically react with the surface, forming a film.
-3) Those that adsorb to the surface with no significant chemical reaction.
-In-Line Inspection ("Smart Pigging") The inspection of a steel pipeline using an electronic instrument or tool that travels along the interior of the pipeline, in order to locate corrosion and/or material defects.
+3) Those that adsorb to the surface with no significant chemical reaction. ✓In-Line Inspection (ILI) Means an inspection of a pipeline from the interior of the pipe using an inspection tool also called intelligent or smart pigging. ✓In-Line Inspection (ILI) Tool Means an instrumented device or vehicle that uses a non-destructive testing technique to inspect the pipeline from the inside in order to identify and characterize flaws to analyze pipeline integrity; also known as an intelligent or smart pig.
 In-situ A Latin phrase meaning "in place."
 Any process that occurs in the field as opposed to the factory.
 Internal coating of pipe after installation is called In-situ coating.
 Instant-Off Potential The structure to soil potential immediately after all cathodic protection current is interrupted and prior to polarization decay.
 Instant-On Potential The structure to soil potential immediately after cathodic protection current is applied and prior to polarization.
 Interference Ionic current discharged through the electrolytic path from a metallic structure due to the suppression or interference with the cathodic protection system of that structure.
-Interference Bond A metallic connection designed to control electrical current between metallic systems.

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 211 of 226
+May 23, 2023 February 2, 2023 3.1 Page 215 of 231